freemocap/freemocapfoundation_dot_org/docs/people.md

       <div class="container">
         <h2>Ryan Rose</h2>
         <p class="title">CFO &amp; Treasurer</p>
         <p>Ryan steers the financial elements of the FreeMoCap Foundation.
-Ryan is the Founder of <strong><a href="https://www.capitalbookkeeping.coop/">Capital Bookkeeping</a></strong>, an organization that provides financial services to small businesses  in New York's Capital Region.
+Ryan is the Founder of <strong><a href="https://www.capitalbookkeeping.coop/">Capital Bookkeeping</a></strong>, an organization that provides financial services to small businesses and co-operatives.
 Inestimable woodsman, homesteader and community leader, Ryan maintains the best practice business infrastructure that allows the FreeMoCap Foundation to grow stably while providing a high level of transparency to our community. </p>
         <form>
             <p><button type="submit" formaction="https://www.linkedin.com/in/ry-ro/" class="button">LinkedIn</button></p>
         </form>